tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 Unless otherwise commanded, the animal accompanies you for the ritual's duration, perching on your shoulder, hiding in your pocket, or walking alongside you.
 The animal has AC 14, PD 12, and MD 12.
 The animal has 1 hit point, and a missed attack never damages the animal.

-**Skill Check**: Your Nature skill check determines the length of time the animal remains in your service, but you can release an animal from your service as a quick action.
+**Skill Check:** Your Nature skill check determines the length of time the animal remains in your service, but you can release an animal from your service as a quick action.

 | Nature Skill Check Result | Duration |
 | -------------------- | -------- |